 Recruitment managers work closely with human resources managers to develop and implement effective recruitment practice, policy, and procedures for the support and development of high performing teams.

-Their job description entails attracting the best candidates for an organization through brilliant recruitment strategies.
+The recruitment manager job description entails attracting the best candidates for an organization through brilliant recruitment strategies.

 In performing their duties, these managers develop and implement recruitment strategies, procedures, and tactics.